On the first Hochschild cohomology group of a cluster-tilted algebra: The tame cluster-tilted algebras

 We now define {\it tubular extensions} of a tame concealed algebra.
-A {\it branch} $L$ with a {\it root} $a$ is a finite connected full bound subquiver, containing $a$, of the following infinite tree, bound by all possible relations of the form $\alpha \beta =0$.
+A {\it branch} $L$ with a {\it root} $a$ is a finite connected full bound subquiver, containing $a$, of the following infinite tree, { where all compositions $\alpha \beta$ of two arrows labeled as $\alpha$ and $\beta$ are zero.}

 \begin{tiny}

 \end{tiny} Let now $K$ be a tame concealed algebra, and $(E_i)^n_{i=1}$ be a family of simple regular $K$-modules.
 For each $i$, let $L_i$ be a branch with root $a_i$.
 The tubular extension $B=K[E_i, L_i]_{i=1}^n$ has as objects those of $K, L_1, \cdots, L_n$ and as morphism spaces